-In the 2013 Facilities Planning Study, FVRL identified northeast Vancouver as being significantly in need of a library facility.
-To meet that need, FVRL recently took advantage of an opportunity to acquire a parcel of land in the Bowyer Marketplace, on 119th St just north of Prairie High School.
-The site can accommodate a library facility of up to 9,000 square feet.
+Northeast Vancouver is in significant need of a library facility.
+To meet that need, FVRLibraries acquired a parcel of land in the Bowyer Marketplace, on 119th St just north of Prairie High School.
+The site can accommodate a library of up to 9,000 square feet.

 How you can help: